mkilpe/securepath/README.md

 the design documents.

 Requirements: CMake >= 3.25, a C++26 compiler (GCC 14 or newer; GCC 16 is
-what the libraries are developed with), asio (system or fetched automatically), and for the full set sqlite3, Botan >= 3.9, alsa-lib and ncursesw development packages (the audio backend needs alsa on linux; on windows it uses DirectSound).
+what the libraries are developed with; MSVC is built by the windows CI job with `/std:c++latest`, the most MSVC offers), asio (system copy, or fetched automatically when building standalone), and for the full set sqlite3, Botan >= 3.9, alsa-lib and ncursesw development packages (the audio backend needs alsa on linux; on windows it uses DirectSound).

 ## Building and testing